Powerlearnproject/se-day1-assignment-Neriah333/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is using technology to solve real world problems.
+Software engineering is the art and science of designing,building and implementing softwares to solve real world problems.
 Importance of Software engineering in the technology industry -Software engineering is crucial as it is a backbone at the modern world.